vivaria/edisonrul.ing/docs/source/cards/b/byser-shock.md

 ### Card Rulings

-●You can chain against the effect of Byser Shock.
+*   You can chain against the effect of Byser Shock.
-●A Trap Card like Ceasefire that is chained to the activation of Byser Shock’s effect is not returned to the hand.
+*   A Trap Card like Ceasefire that is chained to the activation of Byser Shock’s effect is not returned to the hand.